Developing physical activity guidelines for people with spinal cord injury

 There was strong agreement that guidelines are important to help facilitate physical activity promotion, that consistency across countries is key and that the guidelines should be based on the minimum activity required to achieve health and fitness benefits.

-A final consensus around the scientific guidelines will be agreed upon towards the end of 2016, followed by public and patient engagement activities around the best way to disseminate the guidelines.
+A final consensus around the scientific guidelines will be agreed upon towards the end of 2016.

 Each country will work with partners including spinal injury charities, disability sport organisations, rehabilitation units and people with spinal cord injury to tailor the guidelines locally and determine the most suitable format and methods of distributing them to most effectively reach those who would benefit.